 Five women to watch at the Australian Open

-MELBOURNE: World number one and home favourite Ashleigh Barty will be strongly fancied to win her maiden Australian Open when the first tennis Grand Slam of the year begins on Monday.
+MELBOURNE: World number one and home favourite Ashleigh Barty is strongly fancied to win her maiden Australian Open when the first tennis Grand Slam of the year begins on Monday.

 In the absence of Serena Williams, who is skipping the event because of fitness concerns, AFP Sport highlights five players to watch in an open-looking women's draw: